The short answer is “yes”, but there are right and wrong ways to do it.

 Although nothing is certain in real estate, it’s likely your prospect will bring up the topic of your commission rate.

 This script is good for: Not getting locked into talking about your commission on a call.
-As we all know, it can get ugly.

 The best way to handle an objection about commission is to extinguish it early.